pokt-network/pocket-network-protocol/utility/README.md

-  GetPublicKey()  PublicKey  # The public cryptographic id of the Fisherman custodial account GetStakeAmount() BigInt    # The amount of POKT in escrow (i.e. a security deposit) GetServiceURL() ServiceURL # The API endpoint where the Fishermen service is provided GetGeoZone() GeoZone       # The physical geo-location identifiers this Fisherman is registered in }
+  GetPublicKey()  PublicKey  # The public cryptographic id of the Fisherman custodial account GetStakeAmount() BigInt    # The amount of POKT in escrow (i.e. a security deposit) GetServiceURL() ServiceURL # The API endpoint where the Fishermen service is provided GetGeoZone() []GeoZone     # The physical geo-locations identifiers this Fisherman is registered in }
 ```